sprintingkiwi/UniTurtle/README.md

 # UniTurtle
-A project to use Papert's Turtles (the ultimate education tool ;) ) inside Unity.
+A project to use Papert's Turtles (the ultimate learning tool ;) ) with Unity 3D.
+It can be VERY useful if you want to use Unity 3D in education.